Contrast-Security-OSS/contrast-sdk-java/README.md

 * TeamServer account

 ### How to use this SDK
-1. Clone the project and run 'clean install' Maven goals to build the artifact with the latest code
+1. Clone the project
+1. 'mvn clean install' Maven goals to build the artifact with the latest code
-2. Add contrast-sdk-java to your project dependency:
+1. Add contrast-sdk-java to your project dependency:

     ```
     <dependency>